britsman/PostmortemForge/README.md

 | `logs`   | `<iso8601> <LEVEL> <message>`                      | none                                                                |
 | `metric` | `<iso8601> <value>`                                | `# metric <name> unit=<u> threshold=<t> direction=<above\|below>`   |
 | `deploy` | `<iso8601> <deploy\|rollback> ref=<ref>`           | none                                                                |

+Rules that hold across all three:

+- Timestamps must be ISO8601 UTC, with a trailing `Z` or an explicit `+00:00`.
+Anything else is rejected with a `SourceError` rather than guessed.
+- Blank lines and lines starting with `#` are skipped (the metric header is the one `#` line that carries meaning).